Custom Search

-Noise exposure should be controlled so that exposure is less than the combination of exposure level and duration
+Exposure to noise should be controlled so that it is less than a maximum combination of exposure level and duration.

-According the National Institute for Occupational Safety - NIOSH - noise exposure should be controlled so that the exposure is less than the combination of exposure level - L - and duration - t.
+According the National Institute for Occupational Safety - NIOSH - the exposure to noise should be controlled so that the exposure is less than a max combination of exposure level - L - and duration - t.

-The maximum time of exposure can be calculated as:
+The maximum time of exposure at a noise level can be calculated as:

 where